Research into treating breast cancer

 Surgeons have developed a new type of surgery for people with liver tumours in parts of the liver that are usually impossible to treat with surgery – for example, when the tumour is very close to major veins that connect to the liver.
 This type of surgery is very new and experimental and is used when the patient would die if they did not have the surgery.
 There is a risk of dying from the surgical operation.
 The operation involves removing the liver from the body, cutting away the diseased tissue, and then putting back the healthy liver tissue.
 It is called ex-vivo hepatic resection and reimplantation for liver cancer.

-The National Institute for Health and Clinical Excellence (NICE) has issued guidance to the NHS in England, Wales, Scotland and Northern Ireland about this surgery.
+The National Institute for Health and Care Excellence (NICE) has issued guidance to the NHS in England, Wales, Scotland and Northern Ireland about this surgery.
 They say that there is limited evidence for the safety of this type of operation and it is not clear how well it works but it may be helpful for some people with secondary liver cancer.
 People having the procedure must receive full information about the possible risks and benefits.

 Doctors think that a drug called celecoxib may help to stop some breast cancers coming back after treatment.
 Celecoxib is a type of drug called a Cox 2 inhibitor.
 These drugs block a protein called Cox 2 that may help cancers to grow.
 The REACT trial is looking at whether celecoxib can reduce the chance of an early breast cancer coming back.